 Step #3.
 Then under ALLOW ACCESS WHEN LOCKED section, disable Today and Notifications View (turn off the switch for these.)

 After disabling these, you won’t be able to access the Notification Center.
 But you will still get those lock-screen notifications.

 How to Disable Control Center on Lockscreen Running iOS 8

-After doing this, you cannot access Control Center on lock screen.
+After doing this, you cannot access the Control Center on the lock screen.